raspberrychris/cryptotravellers/content/blog/how-to-get-free-bitcoins-the-easiest-ways-to-earn-bitcoin.md

 ### Earn Crypto from Learning about Crypto!

-[Coinbase earn](https://www.coinbase.com/earn) is an incentivised learning program where you watch videos and then complete quizes, you in return you earn cryptocurrency.
+[Coinbase earn](https://www.coinbase.com/earn) is an incentivised learning program where you watch videos and then complete quizzes, you in return you earn cryptocurrency.
 It is a great way to get started in crypto and learn more about the eco system.
 Don't expect this to allow you to give up the day job though!

 ## Lolli

-### What is Lolli?

 [Lolli is a Chrome extension](https://chrome.google.com/webstore/detail/lolli-earn-bitcoin-when-y/fleenceagaplaefnklabikkmocalkcpo) that provides users with an opportunity to earn real cash back for online shopping.
 On Lolli, one can find special offers called "loots" which are rewards from brands and retailers in the form of coupons or codes good on their sites (for example 15% off your order).
 When you click these loops they will open up automatically in the browser, and all you have to do is click "shop now" or install their app.